Near Term Account Balance Forecast II (alternate to previously shared template)

 Because I get paid twice a month and the highest frequency the sheet supported is once per month, I started to update this sheet to allow twice a month tracking; but it got way more complicated than it was worth.
 Instead, I created 2 categories for my 2 separate paychecks each month- Paycheck 10 and Paycheck 25.

 In the Transaction Setup section, you can update the Est Amount as often as you want.
 For example, I pay off my credit card bills every month, but the amount changes each month.
 I update the Est Amount for these bills each month after the previous month bill is cleared, which is when you check the box as being completed.
+If you have a particular month where you have a much larger or smaller payment amount, you can keep the monthly payment and create a 1 time payment with different amount.

 Enjoy.